PaddlePaddle/PaddleClas/docs/en/faq_series/faq_selected_30_en.md

 > >

-- Q: 怎样根据自己的任务选择合适的模型进行训练？How to choose the right training model?
+- Q: How to choose the right training model?
 - A: If you want to deploy on the server with a high requirement for accuracy but not model storage size or prediction speed, then it is recommended to use ResNet_vd, Res2Net_vd, DenseNet, Xception, etc., which are suitable for server-side models.
 If you want to deploy on the mobile side, then it is recommended to use MobileNetV3 and GhostNet.
-Meanwhile, we suggest you refer to the speed-accuracy metrics chart in [Model Library](../models/models_intro_en.md) when choosing models.
+Meanwhile, we suggest you refer to the speed-accuracy metrics chart in [Model Library](../algorithm_introduction/ImageNet_models_en.md) when choosing models.

 > >